cancerberoSgx/jsdoc-prevent-comment-parse-plugin/README.md

-A jsdoc plugin to prevent some comments to be parsed.
+A jsdoc plugin to prevent comments to be parsed.

 # How to use